Why Should Influencer Marketing be a Part of Your Strategy?

 How to Get Started With Influencer Marketing

-The quickest and most painless way to start is by registering for free trial.
-Once registered you’ll be able to test out your buyer persona theories by using our discover influencers tool, pitch these willing product reviewers with free product-for-review offer, and begin collecting your data as the reviews get posted.
+The quickest and most painless way to start is by registering.
+Once registered you’ll be able to test out your buyer persona theories by using our Discover influencers tool (on Marketplace Plus plans and higher), pitch these willing product reviewers with free product-for-review offer, and begin collecting your data as the reviews get posted.
 Within a matter of weeks you should be able to start making educated decisions based on the data you receive and the sales you’ve made by dipping your toes into this lucrative channel.